top of page

 An Bille um Réiteach Tithíochta na hÉireann

-(Irish Housing Solution)
+(Irish Housing Solution Act)

 TAIMID Ireland Act tackles Ireland’s housing crisis by streamlining private builder approvals and enhancing water infrastructure, moving away from state-led social housing.
 The Planning and Development Act 2000 (Sections 32-44, 125-143) governs planning but causes delays, needing simplification.
 The Affordable Housing Act 2021 (Sections 4-27, 41-48) supports private housing but requires expansion for broader impact.
 The Water Services Act 2007 (Sections 77, 93-98) enables water mains expansion, critical for new developments, yet Irish Water’s limitations persist.
 Related laws, like the Housing Act 1966 and Water Services Act 2017, focus on social housing and water governance but not private development.
 Amending Planning and Development Act 2000 (Sections 32, 125) and Water Services Act 2007 (Section 97) will expedite approvals and infrastructure growth.
 This act empowers families with capital, stabilizes prices, reduces rents, and restores balance to Ireland’s housing market, prioritizing practical capital solutions over socialism ideology.